 Misdiagnosing dementia: findings from a systematic review on frequency, impacts and experiences

 Misdiagnosis is one of the key reasons for people with young onset dementia experiencing delays in understanding their symptoms and receiving an accurate diagnosis.
-In our July 2024, Dr Giebel discussed misdiagnosis in dementia and the existing evidence on the topic within the context of inequality.

-The webinar started with an overview of what inequalities in dementia are, including age, discuss the innovative, awareness-raising Dementia Inequalities Game before specifically focusing on the issue of misdiagnosis as a barrier to receiving dementia care.
+During the webinar, Dr Giebel discussed misdiagnosis in dementia and the existing evidence on the topic within the context of inequality.
+She gave an overview of what inequalities in dementia are, including age, discuss the innovative, awareness-raising Dementia Inequalities Game before specifically focusing on the issue of misdiagnosis as a barrier to receiving dementia care.

 Together with the European INTERDEM Taskforce on Inequalities, Dr Giebel has recently completed a systematic review on the evidence of misdiagnosis in dementia.
 She discussed these findings, which are not available yet in the published literature, and highlighted the implications of a misdiagnosis, including for those aged below 65 years of age and their family.